m3redithw/Home-Value-Prediction/README.md

 #### :three:   Exploratory Analysis
 - Ask questions to find what are the key features that are associated with property assessed value

-- Explore each feature's correlation with assessed value and create visualization for each
+- Explore each feature's correlation with assessed value

+- Using visualizations to better understand the relationship between features

 #### :four:    Statistical Testing & Modeling
 - Conduct T-Test for categorical variable vs. numerical variable